monksy/daypricing/README.md

      * Number of calls
      * Average Response time
      * Update Tests
- * Create Docker container
- * Update Readme
-   * Curl Commands used to invoke the service
-   * Docker command to run the container
  * Review requirements to show that this is inline